 - The following measures can reduce the amount of construction waste: - Design for standard length to minimize cut-offs. - Avoid over ordering of construction materials. - Coordinate with suppliers to minimize unnecessary packaging of construction materials for materials that are not vulnerable to weather damage.
-Check with suppliers for return of packaging.

-- Store materials appropriately and keep the protective packaging on to avoid damages to the stored materials.
-Just in time delivery can also reduce the risk of improper storage and weather damage. - Carry out works in the correct order to minimize the need for remedial actions.
-The following options could be considered to promote the re-use of materials: - Consider options to balance cut and fill quantities on site. - Pouring concrete could be phased to allow the re-use of shuttering on the remaining sections. - Use cut-offs instead of virgin materials.
+Check with suppliers for return of packaging. - Store materials appropriately and keep the protective packaging on to avoid damages to the stored materials.
+Just in time delivery can also reduce the risk of improper storage and weather damage. - Carry out works in the correct order to minimize the need for remedial actions. - The following options could be considered to promote the re-use of materials: - Consider options to balance cut and fill quantities on site. - Pouring concrete could be phased to allow the re-use of shuttering on the remaining sections. - Use cut-offs instead of virgin materials.
 Ensure cut-offs are stored appropriately so that they are not damaged and can be re-used. - Construction waste should be segregated to comply with the regulations and to allow for recycling.
-The following steps should be undertaken: - The area allocated for each construction waste stream should be clearly labelled. - Ensure the site staff and sub-contractors are aware of the appropriate waste segregation and all specific waste management procedures used at the site. - Check the construction waste segregation regularly to ensure the proper waste streams are going into them. - Take date stamped photos to track progress.
+The following steps should be undertaken: - Consider the number of required construction waste skips and ensure easy access to the waste skip location. - Appropriate construction waste skips can be obtained from the RAK Waste Management Authority. - The construction waste skips should be colour coded and clearly labelled. - Ensure the site staff and sub-contractors are aware of the appropriate waste segregation and all specific waste management procedures used at the site. - Check the construction waste skips regularly to ensure the proper waste streams are going into them. - Take date stamped photos to track progress.
 Discuss progress regularly at site meetings and take remediation action if construction waste is not appropriately segregated. - All construction waste leaving the site should be tracked.
-It is recommended to use the Barjeel Tool -Construction Waste Management Tracker to enable accurate tracking of construction waste removed from the site. - The results of the Construction Waste Management Tracker should be reviewed periodically to ensure the recycling target will be achieved.
-The waste hauler receipts should be kept for documentation. - Clean construction waste should be disposed at the AI Saade reclamation site, mixed construction waste at the AI Jazeera landfill and wood at the cement factories.
-The contractor should contact the RAK Waste Management Agency to arrange the pick-up of mixed recyclables and hazardous waste.
-Mixed recyclables can also be directly sold.
+It is recommended to use the construction waste management calculator provided by RAK Municipality to enable accurate tracking of construction waste removed from site. - The results of the construction waste management tracker should be reviewed periodically to ensure the recycling target will be achieved.
+The waste hauler receipts should be kept for documentation. - A construction waste management plan (CWMP) should be developed for hospitality buildings, malls & shopping centres and multi-building projects prior to the commencement of any construction activities.
+The CWMP should, inter alia, cover the following tasks: - Identifying the different waste streams targeted for diversion and onsite re-use. - Specifying the means and methods of diversion and onsite re-use. - Shortlisting applicable waste haulers. - Detailing safe measures for the removal of hazardous waste.

-- Date-stamped photos showing the construction waste segregation. - Barjeel Tool Construction Waste Management Tracker. - Waste hauler receipts for recycled waste streams and landfilled waste.
+- Date-stamped photos showing the construction waste segregation - RAK Municipality Construction Waste Management Tracker - Invoices of RAK Waste Management Agency gate fees for disposal of hazardous waste, excavated soil and land clearing debris (invoice amounts may be blacked out) - Waste hauler receipts for recycled waste streams and landfilled waste